ZeevG/python-forecast.io/README.md

 These functions return a DataBlock.
 Except `getCurrently()` which returns a DataPoint.

-Unless you call loadForecast() with lazy=False, these methods are lazy.
-They will retrieve the needed data when they are first called.
+If you call loadForecast() with lazy=True, this class will request the data only as it is needed.
+This should speed up response times.

 ```python
 byHour = forecast.getHourly()